96rocks/rockchip-bsp/README.md

 # Rockchip Debian SDK

-Below is the instructions of how to build image for ROCK Pi 4.
+Below is the instructions of how to build image for Rockchip platform.

 ## Get the source code